khs220507/khs220507/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I am a passionate developer with experience in web and AI development.

 ## 🎓 Education

 **Soongsil University (2019.03 - 2021.08)**